larsjuhljensen/JensenLab/_pages/training_stringapp_diseases.md

 Go to the menu **File → Import → Network from Public Databases**.
 In the import dialog, choose **STRING: disease query** as **Data Source**, type _Pancreatic cancer_ into the **Enter disease term** field and set the **Confidence (score) cutoff** to **0.7**.
 When you press **Import**, stringApp will retrieve a STRING network for the top-100 proteins associated with the chosen disease.
 Repeat this for **two** of the following diseases: _Acute pancreatitis_, _Anxiety disorder_, _Sleep disorder_, _Intestinal disease_, or _Diabetes mellitus_.

-_Which diseases did you choose and do they have a similar range of stringdb::disease scores?_
+_Which diseases did you choose and what is the lowest and highest stringdb::disease score for each of them?
+Are the scores in a similar range or not?_

 Now, go to the _stringdb::disease score_ column, click on the column name and choose **Rename column**.
 For each network, rename the column to reflect the name of the disease, e.g. _Pancreatic cancer_ or _disease PC_.
 Note that you can remove _stringdb::_ from the name.

-### 1.2 Integrate networks
+### 1.2 Integrate disease networks

 Cytoscape provides functionality to merge two or more networks, building either their union, intersection or difference.
 We will now merge the disease networks so that we can identify the overlap and differences between them.
 Use the Merge tool (**Tools → Merge → Networks...**) and make sure the **Union** tab is chosen.
 Then, select the disease networks from **Available Networks** list (for example ‘String Network - Pancreatic cancer’, ‘String Network - Acute pancreatitis’, and ‘String Network - Anxiety disorder’).
 Click on **>** to add them to the list of **Networks to Merge** and click **Merge**.

-_How many nodes and edges are in the merged network?_
+_How many nodes and edges are in the merged network?
+If you pick one protein from each disease and check if they are connected in the merged network, what do you observe?_

 In the next step, we need to retrieve all the interactions between the nodes that were not in the same disease network since those are not yet included in the network.
 To do so, we first remove all edges by choosing **Apps → STRING → Change confidence or type** from the Cytoscape menu.
 In the dialog, we set the **Confidence cutoff** to **1.0** and press **OK**.
 Then, we open the same dialog again, change the **Confidence cutoff** back to **0.7** and press *OK*.
 In this way, we make sure that all interactions above the confidence cutoff between **all** proteins in the current network are retrieved.
+Note that if you get an error while setting the confidence to 0.7, you can avoid it by switching to another network in the **Network** panel, and then back to the **Merged Network** before changing the confidence.

-_How many edges do we have now in the merged network?_
+_How many edges do we have now in the merged network?
+Why did the number of edges increase and the proteins from the previous question now connected?_

-To better see the nodes and their names, make sure the graphics details are enabled (**View → Always Show Graphics Details**) and to improve the layout of the merged network, go to **Layout → Apply Preferred Layout** and then to **Layout → yFiles Remove Overlaps**.
+To better see the nodes and their names, make sure the graphics details are enabled (**View → Always Show Graphics Details**) and to improve the layout of the merged network, go to **Layout → Apply Preferred Layout** and then to **Layout → yFiles Remove Overlaps** (skip the last step if the menu item is not visible on your screen due to screen size or resolution).

 We can change the visualization of the merged network to look like a STRING network by changing the style.
 Go to **Style** in the **Control Panel** (beneath **Network**) and click on the drop-down menu to change the style from **default** to **STRING - Pancreatic cancer**.
 Disable the **STRING style colors** and **STRING style labels** from the **STRING Results panel** (right side) to remove the colors of the proteins associated with Pancreatic cancer, make all nodes grey and center the node labels.